 AGRO 5005.
 BIOMETRICS (I, S).
 Three credit hours.
 Two hours of lecture and three hours of laboratory per week.
+Prerequisites: authorization of the Director of the Department.

 Basic concepts of statistical reasoning applied to problems in agricultural, biological and environmental sciences.
 Data gathering, graphical description and numerical summarization.
 Concepts of probability and sampling.
 Estimation and hypothesis testing, analysis of variance, linear regression and correlation.
 Students describe and analyze real data sets and use statistical computing programs.